Kfar Hamam: Geography

-Kfarhamam is known for its many different kinds of trees, mainly of which are pine, olives, figs, and grapes.
+Kfar Hamam is known for its many different kinds of trees including pine, olives, figs, and grapes.
 The village's production of these fruits is much higher than its demand.
-There are small Roman ruins in Kfar Hamam, as well as 3 caves, and some historic tunnels; the security problems of the region have prevented further excavation in those locations.
-In addition to that, the village is rich in water springs and wells and is hence self-dependent in terms of water supply.
+There are small Roman ruins in Kfar Hamam that are part of Temples of Mount Hermon.
+The village also has three pre-historic caves and tunnels.

+The security threats associated with the proximity of the region to the borders of Israel and Syria have prevented further excavation in those locations.